 When a gaping hole appeared in the ozone layer in 1985 above Antarctica, it confirmed the research that scientists had been publishing for over a decade.
 The ozone, which reduces ultra-violet radiation from the sun, was actively damaged by the substances used in aerosol cans, refrigerators and air-conditioning systems.
 Two years later, twenty-four countries convened in Montreal and agreed to ban CFCl3 and nearly 100 other substances directly linked to the depleting ozone.
 The hole in the ozone has shrunk significantly since, and scientists hope for complete recovery by 2050.

-“It’s an amazing story of success,” says BC Green Games Program Specialist at Science World, Kieryn Matthews.
+“It’s an amazing story of success,” says Kieryn Matthews, a science communicator and former BC Green Games Program Specialist at Science World.

 The Montreal Protocol has been called one of the most successful international responses to an environmental crisis in history.
 Unprecedented was the swift action taken to enact the protocol, which now has the participation of 197 countries.
 Regaining a healthier ozone avoided what scientists predicted would have been a catastrophic rise in skin cancer and cataracts, as well as natural disasters such as cyclones and hurricanes.